 SIMPaCT is an innovative approach to urban cooling using smart technology.
-By leveraging IoT technology, sensors, and data analytics, smart irrigation systems can be enhanced to optimise water usage, conserve resources, and enhance the maintenance of parks and public spaces, addressing both social and environmental challenges.
-Our aim is to enhance sustainability, efficiency, and human quality of life via this smart city initiative.
-SIMPaCT's primary focus is to create urban coolth by maximising the Cool Island Effect and mitigating the Urban Heat Island Effect.
+By leveraging IoT technology, sensors, and data analytics, smart irrigation systems can be enhanced to optimise water usage and enhance the maintenance of parks and public spaces, addressing both social and environmental challenges.
+SIMPaCT's primary focus is to create urban coolth by maximising the Park Cool Island Effect and mitigating the Urban Heat Island Effect.
 In Australia extreme heat kills more people every year than all other natural disasters combined.
-By optimising the health of large-canopy trees in Bicentennial Park we are encouraging maximum shade and evaporative cooling by up to 4°C. This cooling effect is also felt in the surrounding grey urban centre of Sydney Olympic Park, improving the comfort and livability of nearby residential areas and reducing heat-induced health issues.
+By optimising the health of large-canopy trees in Bicentennial Park we encouraged maximum shade and evaporative cooling by up to 4°C. This cooling effect was also felt in the surrounding grey urban centre of Sydney Olympic Park, improving the comfort and livability of nearby residential areas and reducing heat-induced health issues.